• Skip to main content

 • Stuff to shake such as marbles, buttons, hardware, rocks, pom poms, etc.

 Drop in a few items.
 Or all of them, as my son immediately did.
-The results will vary according to whether or not your objects are soft, hard, pointy, smooth, as well as according to how many you drop in the container.
+The results will vary according to whether or not your objects are soft, hard, pointy, smooth, heavy or light, as well as according to how many you drop in the container.
 Turn this art project into an investigative experiment by comparing results!

 More active art projects for kids: